 Step 2: Review Your Unpaid Invoices Each Month

-Now you know which Texas notices are required.
+Now you know which Texas notices you need.
 The next step is managing when you need to send those notices.
 This is the most burdensome element of the Texas notice scheme because it requires you to review your invoices each and every month, and to trigger notices every time invoices go unpaid for too long.
 It’s also where contractors and suppliers make common mistakes in managing the lien & notice process.

 The statutory text reads that notices are due “on the 15th day of the month two [or three] months after the month the unpaid work was performed.”
 Oh my god, stop the nonsense!
 This language is impossible.
-Here is a chart to help.

 The Best Practice for you is to start each month by reviewing all open and unpaid invoices.
 Look at this chart and see which monthly notice(s) will be due in that month, and then determine whether you have any unpaid invoices that would trigger your monthly notice.